luxonis/depthai-docs-website/source/pages/faq.rst

 But these theoretical maximums are not achievable in the real-world, as the disparity matching is not perfect, nor are the optics, image sensor, etc., so the actual maximum depth will be application-specific depending on lighting, neural model, feature sizes, baselines, etc.

-We also support subpixel depth mode, which extend this theoretical max, but again this will likely not be the -actual- limit of the max object detection distance, but rather the neural network itself will be.
+We also support subpixel depth mode, which extend this theoretical max, but again this will likely not be the **actual** limit of the max object detection distance, but rather the neural network itself will be.
 And this subpixel use will likely have application-specific benefits.

 For more information see the `StereoDepth documentation <https://docs.luxonis.com/projects/api/en/latest/components/nodes/stereo_depth/#Max-stereo-depth-distance>`__.